 - Exercise regularly throughout the trek.

-- Staying hydrated.
+- I am staying hydrated.
 Staying hydrated is the key to avoiding altitude sickness.
-You should drink plenty of water throughout the trek.
+It will help if you drink plenty of water throughout the trek.

-- You can either bring your water or buy bottled water at the various stations.
+- You can bring your water or buy bottled water at various stations.

-- When you’re drinking bottled water, make sure that it doesn’t contain added sugar or caffeine.
+- When drinking bottled water, ensure it doesn’t contain added sugar or caffeine.

-- Preventing the cold.
-You may encounter the cold on the Everest Three Passes Trek.
+- You are preventing the cold.
+However, you may encounter the cold on the Everest Three Passes Trek.
 You can combat this by wearing a jacket or fleece, keeping your hands warm, wearing gloves, and keeping your feet warm.